-The results of the study will serve as an information basis for the formation of scientific and technical technology in innovatively active regions.
+The study's results will serve as an information basis for forming scientific and technical technology in innovatively active regions.
 In turn, global recognition of a certain region as a scientific and technological complex will increase the investment attractiveness of this region for subjects of innovative activity.